Treatment for Neck Masses in Southern California

 Neck masses are atypical growths in your neck.
 Because there are many potential reasons for neck masses, ranging from cancer to benign growths, it’s important to get help from a skilled ENT specialist.
 At SCENT – Southern California Ear, Nose, and Throat in Long Beach, Los Alamitos, Huntington Beach, Newport Beach, and Torrance, California, the experts treat pediatric and adult neck masses with compassion and skill.
-Call the office nearest you or book with online scheduling anytime.
+Call the Southern California ENT office nearest you or book an appointment with online scheduling anytime.

 What are neck masses?

 Neck masses are abnormal growths anywhere in your neck.
 They can occur at all ages.
 A neck mass can vary widely in size, from being so small that you can barely feel it to a significant large lump.

 Neck masses can be cancerous, but in many cases, they’re benign.
 Both benign and cancerous neck masses require analysis and treatment.

 If a neck mass appears suddenly or changes in appearance, it’s especially vital that you contact SCENT – Southern California Ear, Nose, and Throat to schedule an exam as soon as possible.

 What causes neck masses?

 There are several possible reasons for neck masses.
 Enlarged lymph nodes are a common reason for neck masses in children, while viral or bacterial infections, mumps, and goiters are some possible causes of adult neck masses.
 Benign neck masses, including lipomas and cysts, are also fairly common in adults.